Apitraz vs Apivar.

 For your information, I have quoted the following from the Analytica Website –

-Amitraz is the active ingredient in Apivar and Apitraz strips that are used in hives to kill Varroa mites.
+Amitraz is the active ingredient that kills Varroa mites in both Apivar and Apitraz strips.
 When bees come into contact with the strips, amitraz is released from the strips and transported by the bees around the hive, killing Varroa.
 Amitraz breaks down into a series of metabolites in the hive, some of which can be toxic to both bees and humans at high enough levels.
 There is a higher risk that amitraz and its metabolites will be detectable in honey when strips are left in hives for longer than guideline recommendations or when hives are treated with more than the recommended number of strips.
 Note, other common miticides such as flumethrin (Bayvarol) and fluvalinate (Apistan) are more prone to accumulate in beeswax rather than honey

 Do not confuse Apivar with Apilife-Var which is an organic treatment containing Thymol, Eucalyptol, Menthol, and Camphor.